phhsmith/Rstat_projet/Markdown.md

 ```

 <img src="figure/unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" style="display: block; margin: auto;" />
-According to what can be observed hereand the data constained in the tables of question 1, it seems that the width of the boxes for each group is relatively constant, though "3 or more siblings" is slightly off.
+According to what can be observed here and the data contained in the tables of question 1, it seems that the width of the boxes for each group is relatively constant, though "3 or more siblings" is slightly off.

 <h1> Question 3 </h1>